Powers of Attorney

 What if someone close to you suffers a life changing injury and loses their mental capacity to make decisions either personal or financial?
 In those circumstances the person concerned will not have the necessary legal capacity to appoint a Power of Attorney to support them.

 Instead, an application will need to be made to the Court of Protection for a Deputyship to be appointed to make both financial and personal decisions on behalf of the person concerned.
-At what may be a very distressing time for all, the sensitive and empathetic approach of both Charlotte Fox and Faye Scotter can help guide you through the necessary procedure and reduce any further stress and anxiety caused.
+At what may be a very distressing time for all, the sensitive and empathetic approach of Faye Scotter can help guide you through the necessary procedure and reduce any further stress and anxiety caused.